Diocese of Belleville: Sexual abuse

-During 1993, Bishop Keleher removed seven priests and one permanent deacon with credible accusations of sexual abuse of minors from ministry in the diocese.
+During 1993, Bishop Keleher removed seven priests and one permanent deacon with credible accusations of sexual abuse of minors from ministry.

-A 2008 lawsuit against the diocese revealed Bishop Zuroweste's treatment of a sexual abuse allegations against a priest during the 1970's.
-In 1973, Gina Parks, a 16-year-old parishioner in St. Francisville, told diocesan officials that her parish priest, Reverend Raymond Kownacki, had raped and impregnated her.
-After learning of her pregnancy, Kownacki encouraged Parks to have an abortion.
-After hearing her story, Zuroweste transferred Kownacki to St. Theresa Parish in Salem without any restrictions.
-By 1982, allegations surfaced that Kownacki was sexually abusing young boys at St. Theresa, in particular 12 year -old James Wisniewski.
-In 2002, Wisniewski sued the diocese.
-In 2008, he was awarded $2.4 million in compensatory damages and an unexpected $2.6 million in punitive damages.
+A 2008 lawsuit against the diocese revealed Bishop Zuroweste's treatment of a sexual abuse allegations against a priest during the 1970s.
+In 1973, a parishioner in St. Francisville contacted diocesan officials with the allegation that her parish priest, Raymond Kownacki, had raped and impregnated her.
+Zuroweste transferred Kownacki to St. Theresa Parish in Salem without any restrictions.
+By 1982, allegations surfaced that Kownacki was sexually abusing minors at St. Theresa.
+In 2008, a victim was awarded $2.4 million in compensatory damages and an unexpected $2.6 million in punitive damages.
 The Vatican laicized Kownacki in 2011.

-An Illinois man known as J. Christ sued the diocese for $100,000 in 2014, saying that he was sexually abused in the summers of 1970 and 1971 by Reverend Robert J. Vonnahmen at Camp Ondessonk in Ozark.
+An Illinois man known as J. Christ sued the diocese for $100,000 in 2014, saying that he was sexually abused in the summers of 1970 and 1971 by Robert J. Vonnahmen at Camp Ondessonk in Ozark.
 The plaintiff said that Vonnahmen fondled and raped him on many occasions.
 Removed from ministry in 1993, Vonnahmen was laicized by the Vatican in 2008.

-In 2019, the diocese was sued by a man who claimed that Reverend Joseph Schwaegel, a senior official in the diocese, had sexually abused him in 1987.
-The diocese in 1999 had settled a similar case against Schwaegel, who they removed from ministry in 1994.
-At the time of his removal, Schwaegel admitted that he was a "sex addict, but denied abusing children.

-In October 2020, Bishop McGovern removed Reverend Anthony Onyango from his position as administrator for two parishes, citing an allegation of verbal misconduct with a minor.
-Onyango was laicized in 2022 by the Vatican.

 On May 23, 2023, Illinois Attorney General Kwame Raoul released a report on Catholic clergy child sex abuse in Illinois.
 The multi-year investigation found that more than 450 Catholic clergy in Illinois abused nearly 2,000 children since 1950.